Alex-121/Flight-App/README.md

 ## Login
 ![Login](https://user-images.githubusercontent.com/47226703/63475557-576f1600-c44b-11e9-848a-98ee75de1202.PNG)
 #### Requirements
 Have user information be validated via database.
-If username or password results in an error handle and let user know what exactly the issue is.
+If username or password results in an error, handle the error and let user know what exactly the issue is.

 ## Signup
 ![signup](https://user-images.githubusercontent.com/47226703/63475570-648c0500-c44b-11e9-9a41-9c3d1486f2b7.PNG) <br>